ServiceNow/Fast-LLM/docs/quick-start.md

   experiment_dir: /app/results
 ```

-1. Total number of tokens will be ~300B.
+1. Total number of training tokens will be ~300B.
 2. Replace `servicenow` with your own W&B entity name.
 3. Adjust based on GPU memory.
 For GPT-2 and an A100-80GB, a `micro_batch_size` of 1 should work well.
 4. Should be a power of 2 and divisible by 8.
 For an A100-80GB, 1024 is a good starting point.